ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ### Base project configuration file `:mixins` section entries

 Ceedling only recognizes a `:mixins` section in your base project configuration file.
 A `:mixins` section in a mixin is ignored.
+The `:mixins` section of a base project configuration file is filtered out of the resulting configuration.

 The `:mixins` configuration section contains two subsections.
 Both are optional.